alecames/SpectrumTool/README.md

 ## Usage

-  Clone repository and run `py spectrumtool.py`  OR download the `SpectrumTool.v.x.x.exe` executable from the releases section.
+  Clone repository and run `py spectrumtool.py` **OR** download the `SpectrumTool.v.x.x.exe` executable from the releases section.
+  The executable is a standalone application and does not require the `/assets/` folder or the `/out/` folder to be present in the same directory.

 ## Screenshots